 D. The President shall exercise general leadership and supervision of the affairs of the AAUS and shall preside at its meetings.

-c. receive and disburse moneys under the direction of the Board of Directors, and keep records of receipts and disbursements.
-All the records in the Treasurer's custody shall be open to inspection by the members of the Board of Directors and the Auditing Committee as described in Clause V.C herein.
+G. The Treasurer shall receive and disburse moneys under the direction of the Board of Directors, and keep records of receipts and disbursements.
+All the records in Treasurer’s custody shall be open to inspection by the members of the Board of Directors and the Auditing Committee as described in Clause V.C herein.

 A. There shall be an Executive Committee comprised of the President, Vice President, Secretary, and Treasurer and serve by virtue of their offices.G.
 There shall be an Auditing Committee, proposed by the Nominating Committee and elected by the membership at the national meeting for a three-year term, consisting of a Chairman, a Vice-Chairman, and a Secretary.